 Students will be able to choose from two concentrations:

 The MSW program offers courses leading to certification in School Social Work.
 An explanation of the certification process is available through the Department of Social Work.

 Northwest Nazarene University's social work program is nationally accredited at the undergraduate and graduate level by the Council on Social Work Education (CSWE).

 - Class sizes vary based on the type of course, but are typically no more than 20 per class in the Generalist courses.
 Specialized courses are typically limited to no more than 15 students.

 - Students are enrolled using the cohort model and remain together as a cohort (in core courses) for the duration of their program of study.

 - Normally, students are enrolled in 10-12 credits each semester, including courses in practice, human behavior, policy, applied research, field instruction, and electives.

 - Methodology is based upon the assumption that the faculty and student are equally responsible for learning.
 Students are expected to be self-directed, goal-oriented, and interested in applied learning.

-- The key to applied learning is application; all students, therefore, are expected to integrate theory and academic content with knowledge from research projects and work/practicum experiences.
-Evaluation of progress is based not only on evidence of grasping content but also upon evidence of application of content in the workplace/practicum setting.
+- The key to applied learning is application; all students, therefore, are expected to integrate theory and academic content with knowledge from research projects, work and practicum experiences.
+Evaluation of progress is based not only on evidence of grasping content but also upon evidence of application of content in the workplace and practicum setting.